 There are a couple of things that may be helpful to know about bathing on your Grand Canyon adventure.
-First, the river is always cold, about 50° Fahrenheit.
+First, the river is always chilly, about 55-65° Fahrenheit.
 Your motivation to bathe may be challenged by this small fact, especially in the morning!
 Second, not every camp has a beach with a good wading area.
 Some beaches are rocky by the river, some drop off fairly quickly, and some have a fast current flowing by.
 So how do you do to stay fresh and clean on your multi-day Colorado River trip?

-If a bath isn’t an option, baby wipes and face wipes work great for a quick clean up at night or in the morning.
+If a bath isn’t an option, baby wipes and face wipes work great for a quick clean-up at night or in the morning.

 SIT UP FRONT

 Whether it be from the little surprise splashes or the notable rapids, sitting in the front of the raft will be sure to give you a good rinsing off.

 JUST KEEP SWIMMING

 Jump into every side stream and rinse off in every waterfall, because they are typically crystal clear and not as cold as the Colorado River.
 However, there is no soap allowed in or near side streams in Grand Canyon, side streams are great for just a rinse to refresh.